 When buying audio gear, specs like frequency response, impedance, and driver size can be confusing.
 But they matter.
 Frequency response (like 20Hz – 20kHz) shows the range of sound your device can produce.
 Impedance (measured in ohms) affects how much power your headphones need — higher impedance usually means better quality, but they may need an amplifier.
 Driver size (in mm) plays a big role in sound output — larger drivers often deliver better bass and clarity.
 Sensitivity (in dB) indicates how loud headphones can get.
 Knowing these specs helps you make smarter audio choices — not just follow brand hype.

-1 thought on “Understanding Audio Specs: What Do They Actually Mean?”
+3 thoughts on “Understanding Audio Specs: What Do They Actually Mean?”

 Pingback: Hear the Difference – The Ultimate Audiophile Earphone Guide - The Techie GenusⓇ